Skip to main content

 SUBMIT APPLICATION

-Contact the program director, Dr. Katie Jarriel (kjarriel@purdue.edu) with any questions about the application process.
+Contact honorscollegementors@purdue.edu with any questions about the application process.

 What is the Honors Mentor Program?

-The Honors Mentor Program is a unique leadership development opportunity designed specifically for Honors College students.
+The Honors Mentor Program is a unique leadership development opportunity designed specifically for John Martinson Honors College students.

 Second, the Honors Mentor Program provides its peer mentors with an enriched leadership development experience.
 The program’s unique curriculum couples the experience of project-team leadership with structured reflection, feedback, and self-directed learning activities.
-Mentors work closely with Honors faculty teaching The Evolution of Ideas.
+Mentors work closely with Honors faculty.
 In this way, student leaders are given the tools they need to succeed in their roles, to maximize their learning, and to take ownership of their leadership development moving forward.

 Our Approach to Leadership